 Work Environment and Work Hours

 The usual amount of hours that you have to work every week is between 37 and 40.
 The normal schedule is between 9.00am and 5.30pm, but a lot of optometrists also work during the weekends or in the evening, according to the patients’ desires.
+Optometrists often extend the hours of their practice outside of standard business hours to accommodate busy patients.
 There are also places that hire part-time optometrists, in case that seems like a better option for you.
+Optometry offers a great deal of flexibility as far as hours and work environments.

 The salary of an optometrist depends a lot on the place of work, but the median annual wage in this field in 2014 was of $101,410.
 However, if you work in a private practice, the starting salary if you just got your qualification is around $32,693, depending on the employer.
 When you get more experience, the salary can go between $36,617 and $78,465.
-If you get a job in the National Health Service, your salary can be between $34,396 and $46,065, but these figures should only be taken as an approximate guide, as the salaries depends on many specific conditions.
+If you get a job in the National Health Service, your salary can be between $34,396 and $46,065, but these figures should only be taken as an approximate guide, as the salaries depend on many specific conditions including experience, education, and location.

 Qualifications and Training